SNU-RTOS/hailo-device-plugin/README.md

 ## TODO

-- [ ] has to implement monitor using hailortcli
+- [ ] Implement detailed resource monitor by using hailortcli